2.6 Exam Wording for Infection Control

 Key Takeaways

-• Words such as contaminated, nonporous, single-use, contact time, and label directions are answer clues.
+• Clue words such as contaminated, nonporous, single-use, contact time, and label directions point straight to the answer.

-• The safest answer usually follows the official process instead of a shortcut.
+• The safest answer follows the official process, not the strongest-sounding or fastest shortcut.

 Read For The Safety Rule Behind The Scenario